Kootenay Rails & Heritage

 DAY 3 – NELSON

-This morning it’s ‘All Aboard’ Streetcar #23 for a guided tour of “The Queen City” of Nelson.
-Next up is the unique community of Kaslo.
-Step onboard the S.S.
-Moyie, the World’s oldest intact passenger sternwheeler.
-It is the ship’s 125th Anniversary of her original launch in 1898!
-Once back in Nelson, spend the rest of the day exploring Baker Street and the towns’ many heritage buildings.
+It’s ‘All Aboard’ Streetcar #23 for a guided tour of “The Queen City” of Nelson.
+In Kaslo, step onboard the S.S.
+Moyie, the world’s oldest intact passenger sternwheeler.
+Back in Nelson, spend the rest of the day exploring Baker Street and the towns’ many heritage buildings.

 DAY 4 – CRANBROOK, BC

-Prepare for stunning scenery today as we travel parts of the famed Crowsnest Hwy enroute to Cranbrook, a town created for the railway and rooted in nature and grounded by culture.
+Prepare for stunning scenery enroute to Cranbrook, a town created for the railway and rooted in nature and grounded by culture.
 Visit the acclaimed Museum of Rail Travel and celebrate the glory days of a bygone era.
 Our home for the night is the beautiful St. Eugene Resort Casino.

 SPOTLIGHT